Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly407zg/fly_407zg.md

 ### Driver Jumpers

 The jumpers should be installed as below.
-"Common Interpolation" should be used for standalone drivers.
-"SPI mode Interpolation" is not a currently supported configuration as this port does not support SPI communication to drivers.
-"UART mode Interpolation" should be used when using smart drivers (i.e. TMC2208, TMC2209, TMC2225 and TMC2226)
+“Common Interpolation” should be used for standalone drivers.
+“SPI mode Interpolation” is supported for TMC5160 drivers.
+“UART mode Interpolation” should be used when using smart drivers (i.e. TMC2208, TMC2209, TMC2225 and TMC2226)

 {% include image.html file="fly-407zg/fly_407zg_jumpers.png" alt="Fly-407ZG Jumpers" caption="Fly-407ZG Driver Jumper Locations" %}